Skip to Main Content

 How to get a boat loan

-Getting a boat loan can be a quick and relatively painless process if you know what to expect.
+The process for getting a boat loan can be relatively quick if you know what to expect.
 Before starting your search, have a clear idea of exactly how much you need to borrow, what you need from the loan and the rate you can afford.
+This can make qualifying for a boat loan easier.

-1. Create a budget: Calculate how much boat you can afford before you start the process.
-Besides the monthly payment, consider how much cash you’ll need for a down payment if you plan to buy new from a dealership.
-If you can’t afford to own and maintain a boat or only want to use it once or twice a year for a few days, consider renting a boat instead.
+1. Create a budget: Research how much a boat costs to purchase and maintain and calculate how much you can afford.
+Besides the monthly payment, consider how much cash you’ll need for a down payment if you plan to buy a new one from a dealership.
+If you can’t afford to own a boat or only want to use it once or twice a year for a few days, consider renting a boat instead.

 2. Check your credit score and employment stability: Like any loan, the best credit scores will get you the lowest rates, largest loan amounts and longer terms.
 You’ll also need to document a steady income to qualify.